phillycommunitywireless/phillycommunitywireless/content/en/faq.md

 For technical information on the project, please see our [Docs page](https://docs.phillycommunitywireless.org/en/latest/).

-# Is it really free and secure?
+# Is it safe and affordable?

-## Is this actually free?
-Will it always be free?
+## Is the wifi actually free?

-Yes, as long as PCW exists, we will never ask for your payment information to access our public network.
+Yes, as long as PCW exists, you will never be asked for your payment information to access our public network.

 ## How fast/stable will the connection be?

-We can’t promise consistent connection in any given area, but we aim to provide at least 25 mbps download speed in public and private spaces.
-Many areas of our network currently receive higher download speeds.
+We aim to provide at least 25 mbps download speed in public and private spaces.
+We can’t promise consistent connection in any given area, but many areas of our network currently receive higher download speeds.

 ## How secure is the network?
 Who can access our information?

 We don’t track user activity.
-We support net neutrality principles and believe that the Internet should be provided free of throttling, zero-rating, and the tracking and monetization of user behavior.
+We support net neutrality principles and believe that the Internet should be provided free of throttling, zero-rating, and the tracking and monetization of user behavior and data.

+By joining our network you agree to share the available bandwidth with others.
+Be mindful of downloading large amounts of media when others may be using the network to attend important Zoom meetings during the work day.

-By joining our network you agree to share it to others.
-When connecting through the mesh from the street you should use the same standard precautions as you would when connecting to WiFi at a coffee shop or airport: use your browser's secure mode when possible, and consider using a VPN service to be extra safe.
+When connecting to the public network you should use the same standard precautions as you would when connecting to public wifi at a coffee shop or airport.
+Use your browser's secure mode when possible, and consider using a VPN service to be extra safe.

 ## Can I get hacked / is my personal information protected?